Pyogenic

 ü Renal failure and renal transplantation.

-6.Additional rare, miscellaneous causes include
+6.Additional rare, miscellaneous causes

-ü Radiation-induced or chemotherapy-induced ulcers
+ü Radiation-induced or chemotherapy-induced

 ü vascular insufficiency (crack cocaine),